 Habitat loss from invasive plants — as well as human disturbances, including litter and discarded food scraps that attract predators — have contributed to the birds’ decline.
 The Oregon Dunes Restoration Collaborative, saveoregondunes.org, is working with land managers to develop and implement a restoration strategy as well as to raise public awareness about the need to restore the dunes ecosystem for snowy plover, rare plants and animals, and the unique recreation opportunities offered here.

-Press release provided by the Siuslaw National Forest on March 14, 2022/Photos courtesy Oregon Parks and Recreation Department
+Press release provided by the Siuslaw National Forest in March 2022 & 2023/Photos courtesy Oregon Parks and Recreation Department